Jammu & Kashmir

 Scaling – up

-Technical support provided to the states by the AGCA and AGCA Secretariat over the last year to strengthen and scale-up implementation of CAH includes the following:
+Technical support provided to the states by the AGCA and AGCA Secretariat over the last one year to strengthen and scale-up implementation of CAH includes the following:

 Disclaimer: Jammu and Kashmir and Ladakh will be segregated upon receiving the co-ordinate code for Ladakh.